|

 • Seven in ten (70%) fathers say that their stress levels increased in the 12 months after becoming a father for the first time.

 • Becoming a father can be an isolating experience.
-Almost a quarter (23%) of dads say they felt isolated when they first became fathers.
+Almost a quarter (23%) of fathers say they felt isolated when they first became fathers.

-• Becoming a father can influence men’s behaviours which negatively impacts their physical health.
-Over half (56%) of dads say that they experienced at least one negative health behavior in the 12 months after becoming a father for the first time.
+• Becoming a father can influence men’s behaviours, which negatively impacts their physical health*.
+Over half (56%) of fathers say that they experienced at least one negative health behavior in the 12 months after becoming a father for the first time.*

-• Men are feeling pressured to be good fathers.
+• Men are feeling pressured and inadequate to be good fathers.
 53% of current fathers and 50% of all men say that men are under more pressure nowadays to be good fathers.

-• The quality of friendships is important.
-Fathers who are dissatisfied with the quality of their friendships are more likely to experience increased stress levels after becoming a father, not handle this stress well, feel that no one was looking out for them and feel isolated.
+• The quality of social connections is important.
+Fathers who are dissatisfied with the quality of their social connections and lack emotional support are more likely to experience increased stress levels after becoming a father, not handle this stress well, feel that no one is looking out for them and feel isolated.

-• Men (and fathers) don’t always recognize the importance of close friendships.
-When asked to choose three very important aspects of their lives, less than a fifth of men (18%) say that having close friends is very important to them.
+• Men (and fathers) don’t always recognize the importance of close social ties.
+When asked to choose three very important aspects of their lives, less than a fifth of men (18%) say that having close social ties is very important to them.

-• There is a sizeable group of men who say they are satisfied with their friendships yet who could not or would not talk to their friends about their problems.
-Over half (51%) of men who could not or would not talk to their friends about their problems are satisfied with the quality of their friendships.
+• There is a sizeable group of men who say they are satisfied with their social connections, yet who could not or would not talk to others about their problems.
+Over half (51%) of men who could not or would not talk to others about their problems are satisfied with the quality of their social connections.

-• Men can find it difficult to talk about problems with their friends, such as mental health.
-18% of men (and 16% of fathers) say they could not, or would not, talk to a friend about problems they were finding it hard to cope with.
+• Men can find it difficult to talk about problems with others, such as mental health.
+18% of men (and 16% of fathers) say they could not, or would not, talk to someone about problems they were finding it hard to cope with.

-• Satisfaction with friendships is lowest during the middle years.
-43% of both 55+ year olds and 18-34 year olds say they are very satisfied with the quality of their friendships, compared with 34% of 35-54 year olds.
+• Satisfaction with social connections is lowest during the middle years.
+43% of both 55+ year olds and 18-34 year olds say they are very satisfied with the quality of their social connections, compared with 34% of 35-54 year olds.

 We get deep into food, politics, religion, and everything in between, but that’s just us.
-It could be as simple as meeting with family members, joining online communities or forums, or even participating in virtual events.
+It could be as simple as meeting with family members, joining an online community or forums, or even participating in virtual events.

 Depression Caused by Loneliness